goxberry/siam-cse-2013-presentation/talk-performance.md

     + Genomics and genetics (2000s)
     + Statistics (2010s)

-# Reproducible research means <br /> "post paper and all supporting materials"
+# Reproducible research =<br /> "post paper and all supporting materials"
 - Reproducible research has many definitions
 - In this presentation, "reproducible research" means submitting _at minimum_:
     + the paper